MicrosoftDocs/bot-docs/articles/troubleshoot-authentication-problems.md

 ## Step 1: Connect without a password on localhost

+> [!NOTE]
-*Note: This step requires the [Bot Framework Channel Emulator][Emulator].*
+> This step requires the [Bot Framework Channel Emulator][Emulator].

 The first step is to disable security on your bot and make sure you can connect to it.

+> [!WARNING]
-**Note**: Following this step will disable security on your bot, allowing unknown attackers to impersonate users.
+> Following this step will disable security on your bot, allowing unknown attackers to impersonate users.
 Only follow this step if you are operating in a protected debugging environment.

 To connect without a password, blank out the Microsoft App ID and Microsoft App Password inside your configuration file.

-***C# Bot Builder SDK web.config file:***
+**C# Bot Builder SDK web.config file:**

 ```xml
 <appSettings>